 Maths at Crosslee

 Mathematics is essential to everyday life, critical to science, technology and engineering, and necessary for financial understanding and most forms of employment.
-At Crosslee we aim to provide a high-quality mathematics education which provides a foundation for understanding the world, the ability to reason mathematically, and give a sense of enjoyment and curiosity about the subject.
+At Crosslee we aim to provide a high-quality mathematics education which provides a foundation for understanding the world, the ability to reason mathematically, build resilience and give a sense of enjoyment and curiosity about the subject.

-- become fluent in the fundamentals of mathematics so that pupils develop a good understanding of the subject and will have the ability to recall and apply knowledge rapidly and accurately.
+2) Become fluent in the fundamentals of mathematics so that pupils develop a good understanding of the subject and will have the ability to recall and apply knowledge rapidly and accurately.

-- apply their mathematical knowledge to science and other subjects.
+5) Apply their mathematical knowledge to science and other subjects.

 Maths and the EYFS